- Minneapolis / Detroit / LAX

 - Must have a valid passport

 - Legally authorization to work in the U.S

-- In possession of, or eligible to hold, an unrestricted US multi-engine ATP certificate
+- In possession of, or eligible to hold, a US multi-engine ATP certificate

 - Minimum of 1,500 hours of total documented fixed wing flight time

 - FMS and EFIS experience

 - 2,500 hours total and 500 hour multi-engine fixed wing